-Objective 1: Visitor use is managed to protect the natural and cultural resources and facilitate quality experiences.
+Objective 1: Visitor use is managed to protect natural and cultural resources and facilitate quality experiences.

-- Patterns of visitor use are monitored and strategies developed by 2025, for reducing visitor impacts based on a detailed traffic capacity study and options analysis for the summit of Mount Revelstoke. - Baseline data on sensitive wildlife and vegetation communities is recorded annually to inform visitor use management. - Human-wildlife conflict incidents show a declining trend on an annual basis. - Through awareness and prevention measures, compliance with dog restrictions and dogs on leash regulations improves by 2025.
+- By 2027, patterns of visitor use are monitored, a traffic capacity study and options analysis are completed, and strategies are developed for reducing visitor impacts for the summit of Mount Revelstoke. - Baseline data on sensitive wildlife and vegetation communities is recorded and informs visitor-use management by 2027. - Human-wildlife conflict incidents show a declining trend on an annual basis. - Through awareness and prevention measures, compliance with dog restrictions and on-leash regulations improves by 2027.